Formal Security Analysis of the AMD SEV-SNP Software Interface: Background

 In SEV and SEV-ES, the attestation procedure was confined to the guest launch, limiting its use to a singular entity---the guest owner.
 SEV-SNP introduces a more versatile approach by replacing launch attestation with remote attestation, enabling any third party to acquire an attestation report and establish trust in a guest at any given moment.

-The attestation report comprises various information about the guest, such as its migration policy and image digest (measurement), and well as the platform it operates on, such as the chip identifier and TCB version.
+The attestation report comprises various information about the guest, such as the guest policy, image digest (\emph{measurement}), the platform (chip identifier) it operates on, and TCB version.
 It is signed using a private ECDSA P-384 key that is either a Versioned Chip Endorsement Key (\vlst{VCEK})---a machine-specific key derived from chip-unique secrets and a digest of \vlst{TCB_VERSION}---or a Versioned Loaded Endorsement Key (\vlst{VLEK}), which is a cloud provider-specific key derived from a seed maintained by the AMD Key Derivation Service (KDS).
-The inclusion of the TCB version allows a third-party to reject the signature if it originated from an unpatched AMD-SP.
+The inclusion of the TCB version allows a third party to reject the signature if it originated from an unpatched AMD-SP.

 In order to further demonstrate the authenticity of the attestation report signature, the \vlst{VCEK}/\vlst{VLEK} is verified against the AMD Signing Key (\vlst{ASK}), which is further verified against the AMD Root Key (\vlst{ARK}), both of which are 4096-bit RSA keys.